 Case Study: Fair Oaks Farm

 Located in northwest Indiana, Fair Oaks Farm was founded in 1999 by Mike McCloskey and his wife Sue.
 The farm encompasses 30,000 acres and falls into the largest 1% of U.S. dairy farms.
 The farm prides itself on solely relying on renewable fuel to run the operations of the dairy farm, leading to no net increase in carbon dioxide.
 The farm achieves this by running an anaerobic digester that converts the biomethane released from cow manure into either electricity that is used to power the farm or into renewable natural gas that is used to power the dairy’s transportation fleet.
 The waste heat that is produced is recycled to heat the digester.
-As of August 2017, the farm has a fleet of 42 CNG/RNG powered trucks that deliver 53 loads of milk daily that amount to over 90 million gallons a year.
+As of August 2017, the farm has a fleet of 42 CNG trucks fueled by RNG that deliver 53 loads of milk daily, amounting to more than 90 million gallons per year.

 The conversion to natural gas vehicles has not only drastically decreased the farm’s carbon footprint, but it has also led to drastic financial savings for the farm.
 The change has displaced an approximate 1.5 million gallons of diesel a year, amounting to an approximate 33 million pounds of carbon dioxide reduction.
 While the savings on fuel vary, Fair Oaks could be saving $2 per diesel gallon equivalent on RNG used.
 Excess gas has also served to power a 1 MW generator, and the on-site generation of the RNG has also served to reduce the dependence on imported fossil fuels.
 Because of the pathway established by the RFS that rewards biofuel usage for transportation, the farm also generates revenue through the sale of cellulosic D3 RINs.
 In February 2017, with a D3 RIN valuing $2.60, Fair Oaks was making $33.42/ MMBtu of RNG.